blauwiggle/Interviews/README.md

 # Assignment

-The directory already contains code to create a lambda function in AWS using Terraform, however the code is far from perfect and currently violates AWS Best Practices.
-Also the application code for the function itself is missing. (is just plain hello world)
+The directory already contains code to create a lambda function in AWS using Terraform, however the code is far from perfect and will require adjustment to function properly.

-The backend for terraform can be freely choosen.
+Note: The backend for terraform can be freely choosen.

 ## Tasks

 1. Extend / fix the terraform infrastructure code
-2. Implement the logic for the lambda function (any common scripting language of choice (py,js, go etc))
+2. Implement the logic for the **lambda** function (any common scripting language of choice (py,js, go etc))
 3. (Bonus) Implement monitoring

 ## Lambda

 Please write a lambda function that reads data from the given dynamodb table (TODO create skeleton for that) and saves the ids only for entries that have both SSO and 2FA.